bobbyboy2007/calculator/README.md

 ---
-Author - Aaryan Sign Snadhu
+Author - Aaryan Sign Snadhu: design and develop a calculator
 ---